 Now in his early 30s, our son has struggled with depression and anxiety, bad credit and crippling debt, and ruined relationships.
 He’s been homeless at different points.
 Consider yourself lucky if you haven’t seen your child, the person you love most on this earth, endure these kinds of struggles.

 But sadly, too many people have lived our story.
 At least 8 million people nationwide struggle with a gambling addiction.
 Among individuals with a gambling disorder, 1 in 2 will consider suicide, and 1 in 5 will attempt it.
-In Colorado, calls for help to the gambling addiction hotline have jumped by nearly 50% in the first year after sports betting was legalized.
+In Colorado, calls for help to the gambling addiction hotline jumped by nearly 50% in the first year after sports betting was legalized.

 We’re proud that our son is attending therapy and Gamblers Anonymous.
 But the industry knows he has gambled in the past and is not making it easy for him to quit.
 Online sports betting ads stalk him constantly.
 He gets frequent texts, promo codes and special offers to lure him back on the platforms.
 He can’t watch a March Madness game or listen to sports radio without hearing an advertisement aimed at reeling him back in.
 He’s trying to recover from an addiction the industry won’t let him forget.

 We agree adults should be free to gamble responsibly.
 But freedom isn’t the question here.
 The question is whether billion-dollar industries should be free to use every psychological trick available to encourage and exploit addiction.
-Colorado has already decided that “legal” activity doesn’t mean unregulated for other industries: we legalized marijuana but banned child-targeted promotion.
+Colorado has already decided that “legal” activity doesn’t mean unregulated for other industries: We legalized marijuana but banned child-targeted promotion.
 We allow alcohol but prohibit sales to intoxicated patrons.
 We prohibit liquor stores from giving away free drinks to keep you buying.
 Adults can purchase tobacco, but Marlboro can’t advertise during the Super Bowl.

 Sports betting is the only vice where we’ve let the industry write its own rules.
-That’s why we’re strongly supportive of Senate Bill 131, the Online Problem Sports Gambling Act.
+That’s why we’re strongly supportive of Senate Bill 131, the “Online Problem Sports Gambling Act.”
 SB-131 creates reasonable guardrails against the industry’s push of impulsive online sports betting and expands protections against underage gambling, helping prevent the kind of harm our family has experienced.

 It does this by applying a common-sense framework: limiting deposits to prevent compulsive betting spirals; prohibiting “free bet” bonuses designed to hook new users; banning push notifications and texts that interrupt your day; restricting ads during live sports when kids are watching; and restricting credit card use that lets people bet beyond their means.